ignaciogatti/idata_challenge/README.md

 Looking both tables, it is possible to classify the classes in two groups: hard-predicted classes and well-predicted classes.
 The first group contains the classes with low precision score (>0.8), and the other one contains classes wit better precision score (<0.8).

-In the case of the Xception model, the hard-predicted set include cat, deer, dog, frog; while the other classes are part of the well-predicted group.
+In the case of the Xception model (without fine-tuning), the hard-predicted set include cat, deer, dog, frog; while the other classes are part of the well-predicted group.
 While in the CNN model, the hard-predicted classes set include cat and dog.

+Finally, in the case of the Xception model (with fine-tuning), all the precision per classes are higher than 0.8.
+Looking at the hard-predicted set in the model without fine-tuning, it is possible to observe that the model with fine-tuning made a great improvement in the following classes: deer, frog and cat; while the dog class is the hardest class to predict.